(2-minute read)

 Genesis 22:13-14, Jasher 23:70-75, Jubilees 18:12-13

-And Abraham called the name of that place Jehovahjireh, “The Lord has seen”: as it is said to this day, “In the mount of the LORD it shall be seen,” that is Mount Sion.
+Abraham named that place Jehovahjireh, meaning “The Lord has seen.”
+And it is still said today, “On the mountain of the Lord it will be seen”—referring to Mount Zion.

 The angel of YHWH blesses Abraham